Mannequin Two: On the Move: Plot

-In the year 1391, Prince William of the small Germanic kingdom of Hauptmann-Koenig falls in love with a peasant girl named Jessie.
-Not approving of the romance, the queen plots with her court sorcerer Spretzel, who enchants a necklace intended for Jessie.
+In AD 991, Prince William of the Germanic kingdom of Hauptmann-Koenig falls in love with a peasant girl named Jessie.
+Not approving of the romance, William's mother, the queen, plots with her court sorcerer Spretzel, who enchants a necklace intended for Jessie.
 Putting on the necklace, she is transformed into a wooden statue and the magic prevents William from freeing her.
 He is told Jessie will be frozen for a thousand years and can only wake earlier if a true love from another land removes the necklace.
 Angry, William declares the kingdom will then also be cursed for a thousand years.
 Perpetual rainfall begins.

-"Almost" one thousand years later, Hauptmann-Koenig is a poor country enduring endless rain and financial hardship.
-Jessie stands as a museum piece in the castle, where a tour guide recites the fairy tale of the "Enchanted Peasant Girl."
-To boost tourism, Count Gunther Spretzle sends the statue to be displayed at the Prince & Company department store in Philadelphia.
-The store will do a dramatic stage presentation celebrating the Hauptman-Koenig's history and culture.
-Secretly, Count Spretzle is the descendant of the sorcerer and knows the fairy tale is true.
-When Jessie awakens in a few days, he plans to make her his bride and then escape to Bermuda with his henchmen, using stolen crown jewels to fund his retirement.
+1000 years later in 1991, Hauptmann-Koenig is a poor country enduring endless rain and financial hardship.
+Jessie is a museum piece in the castle, where a tour guide recites the fairy tale of the "Enchanted Peasant Girl".
+To boost tourism, Count Gunther Spretzle sends the statue to be displayed at a dramatic stage presentation at the Prince & Company department store in Philadelphia, celebrating the Hauptmann-Koenig's history and culture.
+Spretzle is secretly the descendant of the sorcerer, and plots to use the fairy tale to make a soon-to-be awakened Jessie his bride and then escape to Bermuda with his henchmen Arnold, Rolf & Egon, using stolen crown jewels to fund his retirement.

-In the Germantown section of Northwest Philadelphia, Jason Williamson, a descendant of Prince William, lives with his mother who runs a matchmaking service.
-He begins work at Prince & Company where store manager Mr. James makes him assistant to visual merchandising head Hollywood Montrose, who is directing the Enchanted Peasant Girl presentation.
-When the delivery truck with the Hauptmann-Koenig artifacts crashes over the Schuylkill River, Hollywood and James arrive on the scene.
-Seeing a female figure falls into the river, Jason saves her, only then realizing it's the statue from Europe.
-Jessie is briefly restored to life when Jason touches her necklace.

-Back at Prince & Company, Jason is romantically drawn to Jessie.
-Removing her necklace with ease, he is shocked when she comes to life.
+In the Germantown section of Northwest Philadelphia, Jason Williamson, the reincarnation of William, lives with his mother who runs a matchmaking service.
+He works at Prince & Company where store manager Mr. James makes him assistant to visual merchandising head Hollywood Montrose, who is directing the Enchanted Peasant Girl presentation.
+When the delivery truck with the Hauptmann-Koenig artifacts crashes over the Schuylkill River, Hollywood and Jason arrive on the scene.
+Seeing a female figure fall into the river, Jason saves her, only then realizing it is the statue from Europe, and obliviously restores Jessie to life briefly by touching her necklace.
+Romantically drawn to Jessie, he takes her to the store, where he removes her necklace and is shocked when she comes to life.
 Learning she is in the future, Jessie concludes Jason is William reincarnated.
 Jason shows Jessie the modern world and they have a whirlwind romance, sharing their feelings, dreams, and cultures with each other.
 The next morning, unaware of its magic, Jessie puts on her necklace and is frozen again.
-Heartbroken and unsure what to do, Jason returns the statue to Prince & Company.
+Heartbroken and unsure what to do, Jason returns the statue to the store.